Lower School Curriculum By Grade

 PAINTING AND DRAWING: Basic color exercises are continued in painting, and some first attempts at allowing the form to arise out of the color are begun.
 Drawing with block crayons continues, with more complicated themes.

-MODELLING: The class works with beeswax modeling figures connected to the main lesson work and the seasons.
+MODELING: The class works with beeswax modeling figures connected to the main lesson work and the seasons.

 HANDWORK: The third grade children are introduced to the crochet hook and they learn to create many practical items.
 Their main project is to create a hat for themselves.
 Knowing how to create the form without a pattern develops a sense of confidence in the material world.
 The Third Grade is also introduced to the practical arts of spinning and dyeing.

-MAIN LESSON BLOCKS IN THE 3RD GRADE: Old Testament stories as beginning history; composition and grammar; study of practical life (farming, housing and clothing); long division, time, weights, measures and money in arithmetic.
+MAIN LESSON BLOCKS IN THE 3RD GRADE: Old Testament Stories as beginning history; Composition and Grammar; study of Practical Life (farming, housing and clothing); Long Division, Time, Weights, Measures and Money in Arithmetic.

 Special Subjects: